juliantoyeo/42snow_crash/level03/Ressources/README.md

 We don't have much clue on this file unlike the previous level

-After a some search in google, here is a good link for read `https://opensource.com/article/20/4/linux-binary-analysis`
+After some search in google, here is a good link for read `https://opensource.com/article/20/4/linux-binary-analysis`

-We will first be suggested to use the command `file` to know which that type of file is this
+We will first be suggested to use the command `file` to know which type of file this is

 ![alt text](./screenshot/image1.png)

-Now we could see that the file is `ELF 32-bit LSB executable` and with another quick search, if seems that we can run this file like a `C binary executable`, so lets go and run this file to see what it does
+Now we could see that the file is `ELF 32-bit LSB executable` and with another quick search, it seems that we can run this file like a `C binary executable`, so lets go and run this file to see what it does

 ![alt text](./screenshot/image2.png)